video-dev/hls.js/README.md

 tell whether auto level selection is enabled or not

+#### hls.autoLevelCapping
+getter : Return the capping/max level value that could be used by automatic level selection algorithm

+setter : Set the capping/max level value that could be used by automatic level selection algorithm

+default value is -1 (no level capping)

 ## compatibility
  hls.js is compatible with browsers supporting MSE with 'video/MP4' inputs.